 There’s no doubt about it Motor Yachts are, as always, still very in demand for charters.
 The fuel prices make the overall price for the charter considerably higher, but they still have a considerable demand.

 However, as mentioned above, motor yachts often have an advanced provisioning allowance, “APA,” that is not included in the charter fee.
-This would include items such as fuel, food, drinks, etc. Contact us, and we’d be more than happy to break this all down for you in advance so you can make the best-informed decision.
+BVI SAIL provides detailed information about items like fuel, food, and drinks.

 For all Caribbean locations, especially the Virgin Islands, your dates for the charter may be a significant factor.
-Most all charters charge a premium for the Christmas and New Years holidays, and some charge a premium for other popular time frames, such as Thanksgiving.
+Christmas, New Year’s, and other popular periods like Thanksgiving usually have higher rates.

 The Caribbean charter season takes advantage of slightly cooler temperatures (heights of 28°C/82°F), less rain, and low humidity.
 The winter yachting season begins in December, with the peak season kicking off around November 30th and running through to March.

-The highest prices and demand occur in the time frame between Christmas and New Year’s.
-Those chartering during peak season should expect busier anchorages and marinas in yachting hotspots such as The British Virgin Islands, Saint Barts, and Antigua.
+During high season, popular yachting destinations like The British Virgin Islands, Saint Barts, and Antigua will have busier anchorages and marinas.
 However, the Windward Islands to the south generally offer a more quiet and secluded cruising experience.

-If you want to explore many Caribbean Islands, you might have to pay additional fuel and other fees.
-Since exploring long routes requires plenty of fuel, it raises the overall charter costs.
+You might have to pay additional fuel and other fees when chartering the Caribbean Islands.
+Since exploring long routes (Leeward Islands to Windward Islands) requires plenty of fuel, it raises the overall charter costs.
 Likewise, visiting many different countries would incur Customs, Immigration, and Cruising fees.

-Another critical price indicator is the onboard toys and amenities included in the Caribbean boat charters.
-What are the toys you wish to have onboard the yacht?
-Also, the charter may have more crew.
-In the price range of $15,000 to $30,000, a 7-night charter will often have two crew members.
-For charters in the $35,000+ range, you will start seeing three or more crew members.
+Thus, a price range of $15,000 to $30,000 for a 7-night charter will often have two crew members.
+For charters in the $35,000+ range, expect three or more crew members.
 Keep this in mind, as more hands equal more service and attention.

-It’s essential to note that a customary crew gratuity of 20% of the charter price should also be planned in your budget.
+No. Guests should plan for a customary 20% crew gratuity when budgeting for your charter.
 The tipping scale is up to down based on service.